Forward-Looking Statements

 paying dividends that deplete a bank's capital base to an inadequate level would

 be an unsafe and unsound banking practice.
-The
+The Federal Reserve, the OCC and the

 and insured banks should generally only pay dividends out of current operating